aryanagarkar/MathGame/UnityGame/UnityGameReadme.md

-**This readme is for games made in the unity development platform and has been tested on linux.**
+**This readme is for games made in the unity development platform**

+**Supported platforms:**

+The readme has been tested and is supported on linux.

 **Prerequisites:**